grafana/agent/docs/overview.md

 If the filter passes, the target is allowed to be scraped.
 Otherwise, the target will be silently ignored and not scraped.

-For detailed informatino on the host filtering mode, refer to the [operation guide](./operation-guide.md#host-filtering)
+For detailed information on the host filtering mode, refer to the [operation guide](./operation-guide.md#host-filtering)

 ## Logs